 Most importantly though, SUP-ing is a lot of fun, as well as being a great way to access hidden and beautiful parts of the outdoors you probably wouldn’t see otherwise.
-Read on for our roundup of the best inflatable paddle boards around right now, for a range of budgets and use cases.
+One final notice before we start: anyone but the most confident swimmers on the calmest waters (and perhaps even those) should invest in one of the best life jackets as a safety precaution.

 The Ride 10'6 is a bit of an SUP classic, and for good reason – the makers describe it as a 'Swiss Army knife of paddle boards', and there's plenty of truth in that.
 Equally at home in surfing or SUP mode, it'll suit most casual board users to a tee.
 A versatile shape adds stability in all situations, while the near indestructible ‘iFins' on the underside don't require tools to keep in shape.
 A six-point bungee is perfectly capable of keeping your dry bag where you want it, and a simple diamond-cut rear deck and EVA deck pad prevent slips and increase control.

 In a complete package format with a specially designed backpack for transport, dual-barrel pump to inflate on site and a range of paddles to suit your taste, this is a strong all-rounder in a potent package, and at a competitive price point.
 The only things left for you to decide are where to go, what to wear, and where to put the car keys...
 Find out more in our Red Paddle Co.
 10'6 Ride MSL Package review.